expfactory/expfactory.github.io/pages/3-usage.md

 ---
-layout: default
 title: Usage
 pdf: true
 permalink: /usage
 ---

 # Usage

 If you've just finished [generating your experiments container](/generate) (whether a custom build or pull of an already existing container) then you are ready to use it!
 These sections will discuss runtime variables, along with settings like experiment order and database type.

-{% include toc.html %}

 ## Summary of Variables